binocarlos/yoda/README.md

  * a node.js event listener that reacts to changes in network topology (endpoints coming and going)
  * a bash script that an orchestration script calls to register and un-register endpoints

+If you want to speak like yoda - check out [yoda-said](https://github.com/hemanth/node-yoda-said)

 ## example 1 - node.js <-> Mongo

 ### node.js client